Visa Cancellation

 When UKVI cancel a visa it essentially shortens the length of your remaining visa permission.
 Following the withdrawal of sponsorship there can be significant delays in UKVI cancelling a visa (sometimes up to many months).
 While the visa continues, it allows you to remain in the UK, however a cancelled visa cannot be used to re-enter the UK.
 While a visa is liable to be cancelled it is not generally advisable to travel away from the UK with an intention to soon return or rely on the Student permission to be able to switch/extend visa after return (e.g. Graduate route).
 The visa may be cancelled while you are away or by a Border Officer when you try to re-enter.
 If that occurs you would need some other visa permission to be able to re-enter the UK which may prevent plans to switch (e.g. Graduate route).

-Any visa cancellation notice is served by email or letter.
-UKVI will generally use contact details given in your last visa application; please ensure you have reported any changes to your contact details to UKVI.
-When a visa is cancelled UKVI do not issue a new BRP with a new end date.
-Generally, you should receive advance notice of visa cancellation and the new visa end date of at least 4 months or 60 days depending on the circumstances*.
+A visa cancellation notice may be served by email or letter, generally UKVI will use email for Student visa decisions.
+UKVI will use contact details they have on record eg given in a previous visa application or those from your digital account holding eVisa details which you should keep up to date.
+Generally, you should receive notice of visa cancellation and the new visa end date of at least 4 months or 60 days depending on the circumstances*. eVisa details should also reflect the new end date.
 It is advisable to make plans to either leave the UK or switch/extend your visa (if appropriate) within these timescales.
 If in the meantime you have switched or extended your visa, this will replace your old permission and there is no need for UKVI to take any cancellation action.

 *There are some situations where UKVI may immediately cancel a visa or postpone cancellation: